 3.1.4 Vegetative and Landscaped Roofs.
 The weight of all landscaping and hardscaping materials shall be considered as dead load.
-The weight shall be computed considering both fully saturated soil and drainage layer materials and fully dry soil and drainage layer materials and fully dry soil and drainage layer materials and fully dry soil and the structure.
+The weight shall be computed considering both fully saturated soil and drainage layer materials and fully dry soil and drainage layer materials to determine the most severe load effects on the structure.